DataArcTech/Awesome-Agent-Skill-Papers/README.md

 ## 🌟 Overview

 Agent skills are emerging as a reusable procedural layer for LLM agents: they compress experience, encode domain know-how, package workflows, and help agents retrieve, compose, execute, refine, and govern capabilities across tasks.
 This repository accompanies the survey **A Survey of Agent Skills: Toward Procedural Infrastructure for LLM Agents** and collects papers around the agent-skill ecosystem.

-The goal is to make the literature easy to browse from a project-page perspective: start from the taxonomy, jump into the relevant layer, and contribute missing papers with consistent metadata.

 <a id="taxonomy-at-a-glance"></a>